CarbonLDP/carbonldp-js-sdk/doc/README.md

 removeMember( documentURI:string,  memberURI:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<Carbon.HTTP.Response>
 ```

-Remove the specified resource URI member of the resource container specified.
+Remove the member relation to the resource URI from the resource container specified.

 *Parameters*

-- documentURI: URI of the resource container where to remove the member.
+- documentURI: URI of the resource container from where the member will be removed.
 - memberURI: URI of the resource to remove as a member.
 - requestOptions